Working with Banner Views

 niland release it before transitioning to the new screen of content.
 More generally, avoid keeping a banner view around when it is invisible to the user.

-When your application creates a banner view, there is a delay before the view can actually display an advertisement.
+When your app creates a banner view, there is a delay before the view can actually display an advertisement.
 If you intend to use that banner view on a screen of content that is only visible to the user for a short period of time, the banner may not have enough time to download an advertisement before a user finishes interacting with that screen of content.
-Instead, your application should create a single banner view and use it throughout your user interface.
-As the user navigates around your application, your application moves the banner view onto any screen that is expected to display a banner.
+Instead, your app should create a single banner view and use it throughout your user interface.
+As the user navigates around your app, your app moves the banner view onto any screen that is expected to display a banner.
 The iAdSuite sample demonstrates how to implement this technique.